jackjliew/ai-openscale/tutorial-adv-cars.md

 - Assign your service a name, choose the Lite (free) plan, and click the **Create** button.

 - Make note of the service credentials for your Spark instance.
-Open your Spark instance and click on **Service credentials** in the left-hand menu.
+Open your Spark instance and click **Service credentials**.
 Click the **New credential** button, name your credentials, and click **Add**.
 Then, click the **View credentials** link next to the set you just created, and copy these credentials for later use.

 ### Provision an Object Storage service
 {: #tadv-pos}